 Set clear expectations for doing homework each night.
 Your child needs to know that his efforts will make a difference on that grade.
 Remember your goal in this is to be a guide and not the doer.

 Take a periodic Reality Check.
 If you notice your child is struggling too much, then it’s time to go back to the teacher.
 Is something else going on?
 Does your child lack the study skills?
 Could he have a learning disability or ADHD?
 Don’t turn a label into an excuse (says the former special education teacher).
 Just know that if this is the case your child will need a different type of teaching approach to help him succeed.

+Stay involved!
 The highest correlation to school success is an “involved” parent.
 So hang in there and let your child know you are committed to helping him achieve.
 If the struggle continues and you don’t get the help you need, ask to make an appointment with the school psychologist or resource specialist.

 Emphasize your child’s effort–not the grade.
 Research finds that when parents put undue emphasis on grades, learning suffers.
 So instead acknowledge any effort your child is making.